Liev Schreiber talks 'Chuck,' praises Naomi Watts

 (CNN)Liev Schreiber and Naomi Watts may star in a new fight film, but you can add them to Hollywood's list of friendly former couples.

-In what could have been an awkward promotional interview for their new movie "Chuck," Schreiber had nothing but complements for Watts' performance.
+In what could have been an awkward promotional interview for their new movie "Chuck," Schreiber had nothing but compliments for Watts' performance.

 "I think people are going to be very pleasantly surprised by Naomi in this picture," Schreiber told CNN.